Ridoineel/RidoineEl/README.md

 About me:

-- 🔭 I’m currently working on Markdown Blog (Node.js), Gallery app (React.js).
+- 🔭 I’m currently working on Markdown Blog (Node.js).
 - 🌱 I’m currently learning Deep Learning.
 - 👯 I’m looking to collaborate on open-source projects.
 - 💬 Ask me about web and mobile app developpement.